The Bankrate promise

 Cardless ATMs aren’t available everywhere.
 Even if your bank provides the service and your phone is compatible with the technology, you might not find an ATM near you that’s capable of handling cardless withdrawals.

 Cardless ATMs rely on smartphones to operate.
 If your bank utilizes an app, your phone must be compatible with that app, or you can’t use it.
+Furthermore, not all smartphones are compatible with cardless ATMs.

-3. Phone Security
+3. Phone security

 Though cardless ATM transactions are generally more secure, they pose a different set of risks.

 “Since bank cards are being replaced by phones, criminals will now be more enticed to target and hack your phone to mine your data, information and even change your phone and bank app settings,” says Ricardo Pina, founder of The Modest Wallet.
-You can minimize risk by keeping your phone secure if you have banking apps installed.
+You can help to minimize the risk by keeping your phone secure if you have banking apps installed.

 Popular accounts with cardless ATM access